g-t-georgiev/pacman/README.md

 ---

-## 🔮 Future Features (WIP)
+## 🔮 Future Enhancements (WIP)

-- Level progression
+- Level progression with multiple levels and increasing difficulty
 - High score leaderboard (local or online)
 - Mobile touch controls
 - Sound effects and music
 - Custom map editor
+- Touch controls for mobile
+- Leaderboard using local storage or backend

 ## 🧑‍💻 Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you’d like to change or improve.
+Pull requests and suggestions are welcome!
+Please fork the repo and submit a PR or open an issue to discuss changes.

 ## 📄 License

-MIT
+MIT License

 ---